39bytes/fuzzy-eqsat/report/main.typ

 Note that in the case of LeNet 5, since the equality saturation includes no rewrites for convolutions, the expression being optimized is only the last three fully connected layers of the network, since those are the relevant parts that can be optimized.
+As such, the value used for the model input is the output of the original model's convolutional layers on the test set.

 The experiments were run on a Lenovo Thinkbook G16 with a AMD Ryzen 7 8845H, running Arch Linux 6.17.